Freight Shipping from Seattle to Bakersfield

 How much does it cost to ship freight from Seattle to Bakersfield?

-Full truckload (FTL) rates from Seattle, WA to Bakersfield, CA currently range from $2,410-$2,971 for a standard dry van load over the 1,121-mile route.
+Full truckload (FTL) rates from Seattle, WA to Bakersfield, CA currently range $2,410-$2,971 (roughly $2.17-$2.67 per mile over 1,121 miles).
 LTL shipments typically cost $817-$1,353 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Seattle to Bakersfield?

-Standard FTL transit from Seattle to Bakersfield is approximately 20 hrs by truck over 1,121 miles.
+Standard FTL transit from Seattle to Bakersfield is approximately 20 hrs by truck over 1,121 miles, with 2 typical fuel stops along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.
-Intermodal rail-truck service takes 5-7 days but offers significant cost savings.
+Intermodal rail-truck service via BNSF Seattle International Gateway to BNSF Bakersfield Yard takes 5-7 days but offers significant cost savings.

 What equipment do I need for Seattle to Bakersfield freight?